jamieu/plugin.video.mubi/README.md

 # MUBI Addon for Kodi

-## :cactus: This plugin is no longer being actively maintained
+## :cactus: This plugin is no longer being actively maintained :cactus:

-Happy to accepty a PR if someone wants to try and get it working again, but I no longer have time to maintain it myself.
+Happy to accept a PR if someone wants to try and get it working again, but I no longer have time to maintain it myself.

 ## What it is